fumitoh/modelx/doc/source/tutorial.rst

 If no name is given as the argument, the returned model is named automatically by modelx.

-Creating a space
+Creating a Space
 ^^^^^^^^^^^^^^^^

+``new_space()``, in the next line creates a new space in the 'current' model.
-modelx keeps track of the 'current' model.
-This is somewhat analogous to how a spareadsheet program has 'active' book.
+In this case, the 'current' model is set to the one we just created. modelx keeping track of the 'current' model is somewhat analogous to how a spareadsheet program has 'active' book.
-In addition to creating a new model, ``new_model()`` function sets the current model to the new model we just created.

-``new_space()``, on the same line creates a new space in the current model.
-Just as with the models, the name of the space can be specified by passing it to the method ``name`` argument, otherwise the space gets its name by modelx.
+Just as with the model, the name of the space can be specified by passing it to the method ``name`` argument, otherwise the space gets its name by modelx.